Gilbert Cates: Personal life

 Cates was born Gilbert Katz in New York City, the son of Jewish parents Nina (née Peltzman) and Nathan Katz, who was a dress manufacturer.
 He attended DeWitt Clinton High School, and graduated from Syracuse University.
 According to The Jewish Journal, Cates stumbled into his profession by accident: While a pre-med student at Syracuse University, he joined the fencing team and was asked to instruct student actors in a production of Richard III on how to handle swords.
 He was so taken by the experience that he changed his major to theater.

 Cates was a member of the Reform Jewish Wilshire Boulevard Temple.
 The Jewish Journal quotes him as saying that he only attended services on the High Holy Days, but felt "very proud to be Jewish".

 Cates was first married to Jane Betty Dubin and then to gynecologist Judith Reichman.
 He had four children from his first marriage, including Gil Cates Jr., and two stepchildren from his second marriage, and seven grandchildren.
 He was the younger brother of Joseph Cates who was also a director and producer, and the uncle of actress Phoebe Cates.

-Cates died unexpectedly in Los Angeles of an apparent heart attack on October 31, 2011, at the age of 77.
+On October 31, 2011, Cates, 77, suffered an apparent heart attack and died in a UCLA parking lot.